dmd-program/dmd-300-sp17/design-project-2/project-description.md

 # Design Project 2

-In project 1, you tackled a real world issue.
-In project 2, you will produce an experimental work designed to further develop your concept development and production skills.
-In this project, you will develop a project concept, methodology, documentation of your process, and a presentation of the outcomes.
-Your work will then be collectively displayed in a class-wide exhibition of your work on a Penn State only website.
+For this project, you will individually produce a critically engaged digital work.
+You will develop a project concept, methodology, process documentation, and a professional presentation of outcomes.
+Your work will then be collectively displayed in a class-wide online exhibition of your work.

+## Project title and theme

+**Project title template:** "_\[ topic \]_ Futures"

+Choose a topic that is meaningful to you and apply it to the theme name template to assemble your project's title.
+For instance, to create work that engages in discourse of politics, you could create a theme called "Political Futures".
+If you like, you can choose from the provided sub-themes that further focuses the work's direction.

 Please have a look at the list of digital design project categories.

+## Requirements

+1. You must locate a project

 ## Deliverables

 1. Project pitch
 2. Production Reports
 3. Project Submission
-  1. Project files for class exhibition of work
+   1. Project files:
-    * **Any of the following:** High quality images, video, PDF document, executable file for download, Zip archive of files, URL of live hosted website \(not a link to a service such as InvisionApp\), production blog URL, etc.
+      * **Any of the following:** High quality images, video, PDF document, executable file for download, Zip archive of files, URL of live hosted website \(not a link to a paid web service such as InvisionApp\), production blog URL, etc.
+      * For archival purposes, the files must be as self-contained as possible.
+If I were to look at them without an Internet connection, would the project still work?
+4. Completed online exhibition information and approval form
+   1. Desired attribution name for work \(This can be a pseudonym if you do not wish to publish your name\)
+   2. Title of project
+   3. Project description: \(Between 75 and 150 words\)
-    * Project Image (Single image that visually represents the project)
+   4. Project Image: 1200px by 1200px minimum \(This should be a single image that visually represents the project\)

+## Online Exhibition

+Exhibitions typically have a central theme—a conceptual thread that links the work together.
+Exhibition curators contextualize selected works which often ascribes new or additional meaning to the individual works as a result.
+The online exhibition's theme will be chosen after student projects are completed.
+DMD 300 online exhibitions are designed to run back to back, and will last until the next cohort of DMD 300 students participate.
+This makes the exhibition duration somewhat variable, but should not last more than one year and no less than a single semester.
+Your instructor will coordinate the exhibition, which will be available in two options; a Penn State only online exhibition, and a fully public online exhibition.
+Students choosing to participate in the fully public exhibition will also have their work shown in the Penn State only exhibition.
+Students participating in the Penn State only exhibition will not have work shown in the fully public exhibition.
+The fully public exhibition will be maintained on the DMD program website as an archive after the exhibition has ended—incorporating willing students' work into the program's heritage.

+## Rubric

+All project deliverables must be met for the project to be graded.
+A non-submission or non-completion for any part of the project is considered an incomplete project.

+1. Produced and submitted project deliverables according to requirements: 40%
+2. Project outcomes:
+   * Concept: 20%
+   * Craft: 20%
+   * Participation in online exhibition: 10%